VictoriaIleanaRodriguezMora/BackEndNode/readme.md

 !
 If after used the form in HTML, when I'm in JSON page, it creates a new object, with a new ID, but with the sme data.
 But works!!.

+PUT - It update the object, just "lcoal".
+Needs write the fily to works rigth.
+I can prove it, with a getById that the same element.